 From 1947 until 1989, period during which the Château belonged consecutively to the Compagnie Française de Matériel des Chemins de Fer and the Marcel Dassault company, the viti-vinicultural activity was interrupted and the buildings were used as a holiday centre.

 The vini-viticultural activity continued and in October 2000, Christopher Racey and his father Roy, both passionate wine-lovers, acquired the Château and began extensive modernisation work in the cellars and in the vineyard.
-Their efforts were immediately rewarded on the presentation of their first vintage, the 2001, which was awarded a gold medal at the Concours de Bordeaux Vins d’Aquitaine in 2003.
+Their efforts were regularly rewarded with medals attributed to wine contests in Paris and Bordeaux, without forgerting the "Reconnaissance Cru Bourgeois" since the 2008 vintage.